tkanngiesser/text-anonymizer/README.md

 - [ ] Add tests for if anonymization affects LLM (such as OpenAI) response quality
 - [ ] Add tests for if anonymization affects Reranking (such as Cohere) quality
 - [ ] Change replacements to be realistic instead of placeholders (could possibly affect AI apps)
+- [ ] Improve preservation of specific details (numbers, dates, times) while maintaining anonymity
+- [ ] Enhance consistency in anonymizing company names and other entities
+- [ ] Develop a method to retain more information in anonymized summaries
+- [ ] Implement a configurable level of anonymization to balance privacy and information preservation

 ## Development